seamile/jsonfmt/README.md

 {"age":21,"items":["pen","phone"],"name":"alex"}
 ```

-### 4. Pick out parts of a large JSON via JmesPath.
+### 4. Pick out parts of a large JSON via JMESPath or JSONPath.

-Unlike from jq's private solution, `jsonfmt` uses [JmesPath](https://jmespath.org/) as its query language.
+Unlike from jq's private solution, `jsonfmt` uses [JMESPath](https://jmespath.org/) as its query language.

-Among the many JSON query languages, `JmesPath` is the most popular one ([compared here](https://npmtrends.com/JSONPath-vs-jmespath-vs-jq-vs-json-path-vs-json-query-vs-jsonata-vs-jsonpath-vs-jsonpath-plus-vs-node-jq)).
+Among the many JSON query languages, `JMESPath` is the most popular one ([compared here](https://npmtrends.com/JSONPath-vs-jmespath-vs-jq-vs-json-path-vs-json-query-vs-jsonata-vs-jsonpath-vs-jsonpath-plus-vs-node-jq)).
-It is more general than `jq`, and more intuitive and powerful than `JsonPath`.
+It is more general than `jq`, and more intuitive and powerful than `JSONPath`.

-Like the XPath for xml, `JmesPath` can elegantly extract parts of a given JSON document with simple syntax.
+Like the XPath for xml, `JMESPath` can elegantly extract parts of a given JSON document with simple syntax.
 See the tutorial [here](https://jmespath.org/tutorial.html).

 Some examples: